KaitlynFujihara/doko-travel/README.md

-# README
+# DOKO TRAVEL -

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## Epicodus Ruby/Rails Capstone Project

-* Ruby version
+* Ruby version: 2.5.1

-* System dependencies

-* Configuration
+## What is Doko Travel?
+Doko Travel is a web application that is targeted towards travelers that are going to Japan but don't know which cities to visit.
+Based on parameters such as duration of trip, and what kind of things the travelers are interested in, the application will generate recommended cities, including recommended length of time to spend in each city.

-* Database creation
+## Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* rake db:create

-* ...
+* rake db:migrate
+* create first admin by signing in
-User.first.update_attribute :admin, true
+* User.first.update_attribute :admin, true

+## Code Review 5/11
+* Work on API
+* Decide that I don't want to create my own API
+* Work on admin authentication
+* Work on admin portal UI